mulesoft-consulting/RTFonGCP/README.md

 <a id="installrtf"></a>
 ## Install Anypoint Runtime Fabric (RTF)

 In this section will will walk through installing RTF.
-For compolete instuctiuns please visit [MuleSoft Docs](https://docs.mulesoft.com/runtime-fabric/1.4/)
+For complete instructions please visit [MuleSoft Docs](https://docs.mulesoft.com/runtime-fabric/1.4/)

 ### **STEP 5**: Create a Runtime Fabric using Runtime Manager

-- From any browser, go to the URL to access **Anyppoint Platform**
+- From any browser, go to the URL to access **Anypoint Platform**

     <https://anypoint.mulesoft.com>